 The Bengal is considered a medium to large sized cat.
 The weight of the adult Bengal cat varies between 11 and 17 pounds for a male and between 7 and 12 pounds for a female.
 Their average life expectancy is 14 to 16 years.

-Always Improving the Bengal Breed
+Always Improving the Bengal Kitten Characteristics

 As Bengal cat breeders, we are always looking to improve on all points.
 The goal is to get as close as possible to the breed standards and a beautiful color with contrasting rosettes, nice flow, a wild head with a strong muscular body, a short silky fur and a short thick tail, etc.

 Obviously, the perfect cat does not exist.
 But we are continually trying to create one as close to perfect as possible.